HBCU Advisory Council

 - Reviewer access to competitive program proposals, supporting materials, and data

 - Retention of current and historical documents for easy retrieval

 - Contract management and data analysis tools for Sponsored Programs staff

 - Quick-response capability to generate information for stakeholder questions and requests

 - Near-paperless platform to facilitate extensive real-time exchanges of documents between faculty, campuses, and Regents staff

 The Louisiana Optical Network Infrastructure (LONI) is an asset owned by the Louisiana Board of Regents and operated with the assistance of the LONI Management Council and LONI Network Operation Center staff at LSU.
 The LONI Management Council, whose members represent state government and higher education, is charged with making recommendations to the Commissioner of Higher Education on the management of operations and associated business activities of LONI.
-The Council’s decisions and recommendations are guided by the LONI goals and objectives as defined by the Louisiana Board of Regents in response to gubernatorial and legislative directives.
 LONI is available for use by academic, government, and industry partners in collaboration with LONI participant institutions.

-LUMCON as a consortium is a statewide academic endeavor to focus and strengthen the effectiveness of foundational marine science needed to address the environmental and socioeconomic challenges facing Louisiana and the nation.
-1979, LUMCON has provided unparalleled opportunities in marine science and education to the research community and public alike.
+LUMCON as a consortium is a statewide academic endeavor to focus on and strengthen the effectiveness of foundational marine science needed to address the environmental and socioeconomic challenges facing Louisiana and the nation.
+1979, LUMCON has provided unparalleled opportunities in marine science and education to the research community and the public alike.
 Anchored by a first-rate marine laboratory, the DeFelice Marine Center, LUMCON is embedded in Louisiana’s dynamic wetland environment and conveniently located on a gateway to the open waters of the Gulf of Mexico.
-From this facility, LUMCON operates a world-class fleet of research vessels unmatched in the Gulf of Mexico.